quicwg/ops-drafts/draft-ietf-quic-manageability.md

 UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
 Second, this feature of the wire image is not invariant
-{{QUIC-INVARIANTS}} and may change in future versions of the protocol, or even be negotiated after handshake via future transport parameters.
+{{QUIC-INVARIANTS}} and may change in future versions of the protocol, or even be negotiated during the handshake via proposed transport parameters.

 ### Identifying Negotiated Version